 There are loads of fun things to do in Edinburgh with kids.
 I lived in Edinburgh for 14 years before I had kids, so I got to know the city pretty well – especially the shops, bars and restaurants.

-But returning this summer with our two kids in tow was a bit of a new experience for us, as we had to actually seek out family things to do in Edinburgh.
+But the first time we returned to Edinburgh with a toddler and young child in tow, it was a bit of a new experience, as we had to actually seek out family things to do in Edinburgh.

 The highlights of Edinburgh Castle for kids include the Scottish crown jewels, the weapons and armoury displayed in the Great Hall, and Mons Meg – a medieval cannon and one of the largest in the world.

-Be sure to pick up an Explorer Quiz from the audio tour counter (this can be downloaded before you go at the Edinburgh Castle website too) to help keep the kids engaged and interested.
+Be sure to pick up an Explorer Quiz from the audio tour counter too to help keep the kids engaged and interested.

 This scavenger hunt activity sheet includes challenges and questions such as ‘Climb the Lang Stair.
 How many steps are there?’ and ‘How many stained glass windows does St Margaret’s Chapel have?’